 Planting and Growing

-First, prepare a container with drainage holes.
+First, prepare a planter box with drainage holes.
 This will allow water to drain freely and prevent the plant from having any diseases.
 Then, place the plant on the soil; the crown should be not too deep.
 Next, water the plant after planting.
 Though they are drought tolerant, it is important to water them regularly until it matures, but avoid too much water.
 This can make the plant susceptible to fungal diseases.
 Lastly, you can apply fertiliser.
 It is really unnecessary but it can help boost flower production.
 It is best applied once a month during spring to autumn; stop when winter arrives.

 When the plant is getting larger, choose a larger container and transfer the plant.
 Loosen soil with trowel and support the base and stem of the kangaroo paw plant while transferring.